lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 > *My approach was to read a poem many, many times, to find the essential teaching each enlightened nun was trying to communicate.
 Then reconstruct the poem around that primary image or the instruction.
 In many ways it became something other than a translation, more in the line of what Coleman Barks did for Rumi.
 Some poems remained close to the original, some spun off.*
 >
 > *I had no training in this, and I wasn’t telling people what I was doing because the whole thing was so weird.
 But something allowed me to say: let’s see where this goes.
 I was in over my head, not properly trained to do this, but that allowed it to turn into whatever it wanted.
 I didn’t know what I was doing.
 I was certain of that.
 And I really think that’s the best, whether in our practice, our life, or in the creative process.
-It’s so clear that that place of not knowing is where we want to be.*
+It’s so clear that that place of not knowing is where we want to be.*<br>
 > Source: [Creative Dharma Podcast](https://creativedharma.substack.com/p/cd06-translating-the-first-free-women)